SimformSolutionsPvtLtd/flutter_credit_card/README.md

 ## Credit

-This package's animation is inspired from from this [Dribbble](https://dribbble.com/shots/2187649-Credit-card-Checkout-flow-AMEX) art.
+- This package's flip animation is inspired from this [Dribbble](https://dribbble.com/shots/2187649-Credit-card-Checkout-flow-AMEX) art.
+- This package's float animation is inspired from the [Motion](https://pub.dev/packages/motion) flutter package.

 ## Main Contributors